Before you start

 Static config

 Our new "tcp-hello" component should support the options of the components::TcpAcceptorBase and the "greeting" option.
-To achieve that we would need the following implementation of the GetStaticConfigSchema
+To achieve that we would need the following implementation of the GetStaticConfigSchema function:

 return yaml_config::MergeSchemas<TcpAcceptorBase>(R"(